dandanio/rootless-podman-quadlets/adsb-ultrafeeder/README.md

    Enable the services you need, e.g.:
    `systemctl --user enable --now fr24.service opensky.service pfclient.service ...`

-## Hardening
-All containers have hardening options **commented out**.
-Uncomment the blocks labelled “Hardening” and “Temporary filesystems” when you’re ready to lock down each service.

 ## Notes
 - If you don’t use Airspy or dump978, edit `ultrafeeder.container` and remove the `READSB_NET_CONNECTOR` line or change it to match your data source.
 - Logs: `journalctl --user -u ultrafeeder`